 Omnichannel is another one of those buzzwords in the retail industry today.
-There is a difference between traditional Buy Online Return In-Store and Omnichannel Buy Online Return In-Store, and it’s the difference between a good customer experience and a phenomenal one.
+There is a difference between traditional Buy Online Return In Store and Omnichannel Buy Online Return In Store, and it’s the difference between a good customer experience and a phenomenal one.

 Traditional BORIS refers to the process of accepting customer returns without having any background as to who the customer in question is.
 This is because legacy Point of Sale systems do not provide a 360-degree view of the customer, including the customer’s online and in-store purchase history, browsing behavior, wishlist, and so on.
-It’s still great that you’re offering the option to buy online and return in-store, but you’re lacking an element of personalization.
+It’s still great that you’re offering the option to buy online and return in store, but you’re lacking an element of personalization.

-Omnichannel BORIS, on the other hand, is powered by mobile tools such as clienteling apps, which allow store associates to not only process online returns in-store (allowing customers to skip the line) but also provides a full view of the customer that enables upselling and cross selling.
+Omnichannel BORIS, on the other hand, is powered by mobile tools such as clienteling apps, which allow store associates to not only process online returns in-store (allowing customers to skip the line) but also provide a full view of the customer that enables upselling and cross-selling.
 Based on the customer’s browsing and purchase history, store associates can make informed product recommendations that are likely to stick.
 But wait, it gets better.
 The omnichannel retailing strategy made possible through Distributed Order Management Systems enables retailers to re-sell any returned items at full price by fulfilling online orders from the store.

-It may be hard to believe, since the digital world consumes so much of our lives nowadays, but brick and mortar stores have an advantage over digitally native brands.
+It may be hard to believe since the digital world consumes so much of our lives nowadays, but brick-and-mortar stores have an advantage over digitally native brands.
 Retailers are able to provide their customers with a superior shopping experience in-store, whilst also increasing their conversion rates and profit margins.
 So why not combine the online and offline shopping experience for the best of both worlds?
-According to ICSC, for online sales with Buy Online Pick-Up In-Store (BOPIS) and Buy Online Return In-Store (BORIS) services, retailers can expect a net sale of 107%.
+According to ICSC, for online sales with Buy Online Pick-Up In Store (BOPIS) and Buy Online Return In Store (BORIS) services, retailers can expect a net sale of 107%.
 (ICSC’s full article outlines the methodology of this input.).